Stroke

 Rehabilitation, including Occupational Therapy, has been shown to help people make a better recovery after a stroke.
 As a result of your stroke, you may well have weakness down one side of your body, have difficulty with your memory, struggle to understand how to use every day items, feel fatigued, have reduced confidence in your abilities and as a result can start to feel isolated and low in mood.

-We worked together to review how she was managing her daily showering and dressing routine, looking at new ways to manage the tasks, as well as the provision of small equipment aids.
-We looked at her ability to climb up and down stairs, and her general mobility and transfers within the home.
-We also explored her ability to make herself breakfast and light snacks, and started to access the local community.
+Initially we worked on personal care and his ability to manage his daily showering and dressing routine, looking at new ways to manage the tasks, as well as the provision of small equipment aids.
+We looked at his ability to move around in his bed, climb up and down stairs, and his general mobility and transfers within the home.
+We also explored his ability to make himself breakfast and light snacks, and started to access the local community.